fshowalter/franksmovielog.com-v1/content/reviews/0002-blackmail-1929.md

 venue_notes: Studio Canal 1080p
 ---

-And here I thought I might have been too hard on Behind That Curtain.
-Hitchcock's first sound picture demonstrates more formal mastery in the first few minutes than Behind That Curtain can muster during its entire running time.
-The plot concerns a Scotland Yard constable who realizes his girlfriend is implicated in a murder and attempts to cover for her, only for both to fall afoul of a blackmailer.
-It's not a perfect film--Hitchcock shot it as silent picture originally, and went back and added sound scenes later--but it does set the bar for films of that era.
+Hitchcock's first sound picture follows a Scotland Yard constable who realizes his girlfriend is implicated in a murder and attempts to cover for her, only for both to fall afoul of a blackmailer.
+It's not a perfect film--Hitchcock shot it as silent originally then added sound scenes later--but his formal mastery is well advanced.
+Love the pull focus reflection shot in the opening sequence.